-Arif A. Khokhar1,2, BCh, BM; Francesco Ponticelli3, MD; Adriana Zlahoda-Huzior2,4, MSc; Pawel Zakrzewski2, MSc; Ghada Mikhail1, MD, FRCP; Dariusz Dudek5,6, PhD; Francesco Giannini5, MD
+Arif A. Khokhar1,2, BM, BCh; Francesco Ponticelli3, MD; Adriana Zlahoda-Huzior2,4, MSc; Pawel Zakrzewski2, MSc; Ghada Mikhail1, MD, FRCP; Dariusz Dudek5,6, PhD; Francesco Giannini5, MD

 1. Cardiology, Imperial College Healthcare NHS Trust, London, United Kingdom; 2.
 Digital Innovations & Robotics Hub, Krakow, Poland; 3.
-Humanitas University, Rozzano (MI), Italy; 4.
+Humanitas University, Rozzano, Italy; 4.
 Department of Measurement & Electronics, AGH University of Science & Technology, Krakow, Poland; 5.
 Interventional Cardiology Unit, GVM Care & Research, Maria Cecilia Hospital, Cotignola, Italy; 6.
 Institute of Cardiology, Jagiellonian University Medical College, Krakow, Poland

 Coronary access after transcatheter aortic valve implantation (TAVI) procedures can be challenging due to anatomical, procedural or valve-related factors12.
 This challenge is further augmented during valve-in-valve (ViV) procedures due to the additional presence of transcatheter or surgical valve frames and leaflets3.
 Dedicated valve-specific cannulation techniques are required for operators to achieve coronary access, particularly in challenging scenarios24.
 To date, specific coronary cannulation techniques have only been described for the CoreValve/Evolut (Medtronic) and SAPIEN (Edwards Lifesciences) valve platforms following native aortic valve TAVI24.

 Therefore, we performed ex vivo simulations of coronary access in a computed tomography-derived patient-specific pulsatile ...